 Price- Doubles from £310/night (advance) on mrandmrssmith with last minute bookings from £545

 This hotel successfully elevates traditional Moroccan style and makes it contemporarily cool.
 The main courtyard features vast reflecting pools and the 54 private villas constructed in the style of traditional Moroccan riads giving the impression of having a riad all to yourself!

 This is the place to be if you want to live in tranquility like royalty, as it was built by the King of Morocco, King Mohammed IV and he actually houses some of his guests here!
 If like me you can’t afford to stay here (yet!
 Jesus be a provider) you can treat yourself to lunch at the hotel’s restaurant and sneak a peek into how the other half live.

 Price- Doubles from £800/night on tripadvisor.co.uk

 I hope this helps you get your mind around accommodation in this wonderful city.
-This list is intended to help you benchmark the riads you see on your search and give an idea where to stay in Marrakech.
+So riad vs hotel?
+I hope I’ve been able to convince you that riads are the way forward!
+They’re intimate, authentic and best of all, affordable.
+This list should help you compare the riads you see on your search and give an idea where to stay in Marrakech.
 If there are any amazing riads you’ve stayed in please share in the comments below!